-Over time, we expect the right-hand side of this curve to develop and the peak year of exposure to trend towards the early to mid 1970s, and an increase in the absolute level at all periods of exposure as more claims are notified and the associated exposures from these are included in the analysis.
+Over time, we expect the right-hand side of this curve to develop and the peak year of exposure to trend towards the early-1970s to mid-1970s, and an increase in the absolute level at all periods of exposure as more claims are notified and the associated exposures from these are included in the analysis.

-The relatively low level of exposure from 1987 onwards (about 4% of the total) is not unexpected given that all products ceased being manufactured by the Liable Entities by 1987.
+The relatively low level of exposure from 1987 onwards (about 5% of the total) is not unexpected given that all products ceased being manufactured by the Liable Entities by 1987.
 The exposure after that date likely results from usage of products already produced and sold before that date.

-Figure 6.2 is a cumulative chart of the position to date and does not show temporal trends in the allocation of claims to exposure years.
+The chart above is a cumulative chart of the position to date and does not show temporal trends in the allocation of claims to exposure years.